Why Are Most SSDs Already Encrypted?

 - Drives that encrypt all data by default without user authentication.
 The MEK is accessible to the controller without a password.
 Data is protected from raw NAND reads (chip-off) but not from normal host access through the controller.

-The presence of hardware encryption changes the viable recovery methods.
-On an unencrypted drive, multiple paths exist.
-On an encrypted drive, the original controller is the only key holder.
+Hardware encryption changes the viable recovery methods.
+On an unencrypted drive, multiple paths exist: chip-off NAND extraction, controller swap, or firmware repair all yield readable data.
+On a hardware-encrypted drive, the original controller is the only key holder.
+Chip-off yields ciphertext; controller swap generates a new key; only controller repair preserves the decryption chain.

 | Recovery Method | Unencrypted SSD | Encrypted SSD (Class 0) | Encrypted SSD + User Password |